tschinz/swift_cheat_sheet/GLOSSARY.md

 # Glossary

 ## MVC
 Model-View-Controller.
-This is a often used programming techniqu.
+This is a often used programming technique.